Braves vs. Diamondbacks Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 49 hits with 10 doubles, a triple, 17 home runs and 39 walks.
+- Matt Olson has 49 hits with 10 doubles, a triple, 17 home runs and 41 walks.
 He has driven in 42 runs with one stolen base.

 Olson Recent Games